Do you have a hard-to-plant area that has poorly-draining soil?

 Hardy Hibiscus are extremely easy to grow.
 All they ask for is full sun, decent soil, and some pruning once in a while.
 They leaf out very late in spring, so don't think they're dead and chop them down.
 Be patient, and in a few weeks you'll have attractive foliage and soon thereafter a summer full of spectacular blooms that attract hummingbirds and butterflies.

 Bulbs that Thrive in Wet Soil

 Many Summer-Blooming Bulbs tolerate wet soil and add unique, gorgeous color and foliage to the garden.
-If you're in a frost-free area these Bulbs act as perennials, but if you receive a hard frost you'll want to dig them up for the winter.
+If you're in an area that doesn't receive frost, these bulbs will act as perennials.
+However, if you receive hard frost during your cold months, you'll want to dig them up for the winter.

 Soaring up to eight feet tall, ‘Yucatan Princess’ Elephant Ears has gigantic deep green leaves fanning over dark stems.
 Broad, puckered foliage boasts a glossy sheen and chocolaty undersides.
 This tropical plant displays a remarkable depth of color and adds unique structure to the garden, to make a statement alone, or to contrast plants with bright blooms.
 Plant as a specimen in the garden or containers for lush foliage and dramatic impact the first season.
 (Alocasia sarawakensis)

 ‘Hawaiian Punch’ Elephant Ears is a gorgeous cultivar with deep burgundy stems and veining, with light green, arrow-shaped leaves.
 If you’re thinking of dabbling in the delights of tropical foliage, but want something a relatively compact, ‘Hawaiian Punch’ Elephant Ears is a terrific choice for your containers or garden beds.
 This deer-resistant plant will give your garden months of foliage color in full sun or part-shade.
 (Colocasia esculenta)